 Young Jim is stranded in Shanghai and ultimately left to fight for survival in a POW camp, where he comes across an assortment of individuals who, in their own way, shape the rapidly growing Jim’s personality.

-As with many Spielberg films (Jaws, Jurassic Park, Titanic, Grown Ups 2) the development of characters is as important as the script.
+As with many Spielberg films (Jaws, Jurassic Park etc.) the development of characters is as important as the script.
 There’s no cheesy dialogue here (helped by the fact it’s based on J.G.
 Ballard’s excellent novel, from which quite a lot of dialogue is taken verbatim) or lazy characterisation.
 It’s straight up compelling portrayals of real, desperate people.

 For us, the mercurial Basie (John Malkovich on excellent, slippery form) makes the film.
 When we first meet him he’s wearing a hat and is looking ruggedly handsome.
 His greed leads to an early mishap, however, when Japanese soldiers floor him with bokken (wooden samurai sticks), finally revealing him to be distinctly human and, indeed, dramatically balding.